Rheinwerk/ansible-role-aws_jdk/README.md

 Example Playbook
 ----------------

-The general contract of this role is to take the variables map `_zulu_jdk` from `defaults/main.yml` as a template for your configuration and pass that configuration as a parameter to this role.
+The general contract of this role is to take the variables map `_aws_jdk` from `defaults/main.yml` as a template for your configuration and pass that configuration as a parameter to this role.

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

     - hosts: servers
       roles:
-         - { role: zulu_jdk, tags: [ 'jdk' ] }
+         - { role: aws_jdk, tags: [ 'jdk' ] }

 License
 -------